steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ## What if there are failures?

-* this is still a bit messy with duplicate text*
+*This is still a bit messy with duplicate text*
-*

 Be prepared to roll-back, re-iterate or code your way out of a regression.

-There may be some problem which surfaces with wider use, which can get fixed in a new AWS release, rolling back to an older one, or just worked around [HADOOP-14596](https://issues.apache.org/jira/browse/HADOOP-14596).
+There may be some problems which surface with wider use, which can get fixed in a new AWS release, rolling back to an older one, or just worked around [HADOOP-14596](https://issues.apache.org/jira/browse/HADOOP-14596).